Doctoral Program Environment and Society

 PhD Program logo

-The Doctoral Program Environment and Society is conceived as an interdisciplinary program.
-It is overseen by an Academic Board.
-All doctoral students in the program have a dual affiliation: with the RCC and with a specific LMU faculty of their chosen discipline.
-The primary supervisor of the doctoral project should be affiliated with that faculty.
-At the end of the doctoral studies, after the fulfillment of all the necessary requirements, the members of the program receive a doctorate in their chosen discipline and the RCC Program Certificate, with a transcript listing all the academic activities completed during the program.
-The doctoral degree itself comes from the faculty of LMU and not from the RCC.
-The following subjects are represented by the members of the Academic Board:
+The Doctoral Program Environment and Society is an interdisciplinary structured program overseen by an Academic Board.
+All doctoral students in the program have a dual affiliation: with the RCC and with the LMU faculty of their chosen discipline.
+The primary supervisor of the doctoral project must be a member of the faculty of the doctoral student’s chosen discipline.
+Doctoral students defend their dissertation in the faculty of this discipline.
+After fulfilment of the requirements of the Doctoral Program Environment and Society the doctoral students also receive a certificate and a transcript listing all the academic activities completed during the program.

 Prof. Dr. Sonja Dümpelmann